 The Ageing Samanas Fund is intended to provide for the potential care needs of ageing Sangha members by, for example, enabling them to remain and to be cared for by or within the community.

-There is also a separate Publications Fund that serves to finance the publication of Dhamma material for free distribution to lay people.
+There is also a separate Publications Fund that serves to finance the publication of Dhamma material for free distribution.